It is not unusual for divorced co-parents to feel confused about how to answer children’s questions about divorce? Here are important guidelines.

 2. Children are children, not little adults.

 No matter how smart your child is, they are not mature enough to hear about adult matters.
 This is true for teenagers as well.
 Parents often mistake intelligence for maturity.
 They are two very different things.
-The brain does not fully develop until age 25.
+Remember that the brain does not fully develop until age 25.
+Children are not emotionally and psychologically adults even if they are geniuses.
 Expecting your child to understand adult matters is putting a burden on them that is likely to be stressful and potentially harmful.
-Don’t make children be adults.
+Children are not adults.
 They can’t be.
 They need to be children.

 3. Remember what actually makes them feel safe.

 The number one thing that makes children feel safe is CONNECTION.
-Simply allowing yourself to “feel into their experience,” to feel what it’s like to be them, to feel the truth of how distressing and confusing these things can be, is the best thing you can do.
+Feel into their experience.
+Imagine what it’s like to be them.
+Feel the truth of how distressing and confusing things can be for them.
 Children know when you are connected to them.
 Words are often not necessary.
 Give them hugs.
 (Have I mentioned that yet?)
 They will know that you are there for them, not because you tell them, but because they know when you’re really connected.
 Sure, you can say things too.
 Tell them you know it is hard.
 Tell them things will be better.
 But without real connection those words will be empty.
 (Learn more about what children need)

 4. Take a breath.
 You don’t have to answer right away!